code-rhapsodie/ibexa-dataflow-bundle/UPGRADE.md

 ## Updating source files

-A script is provided to do all the replacing in your project files for you.
+A script is provided to do all the replacements in your project files for you.
 Pass as arguments all directories where replacing is needed.

 ```shell